 - Add the flour, baking powder, baking soda, salt, nutmeg, stirring to blend.

-- Mix in the butterscotch morsels.
+- Use a wooden spoon to mix in the butterscotch morsels.

-- Spoon the batter into two well greased 9" x 5" loaf pans.
+- Spoon the batter into two well-greased 9" x 5" loaf pans.

 - Bake the bread for 1 hour, or until a toothpick inserted in the middle come out clean.